simonjwright/multiplexed-io/README.md

        bitfield_of_local_variable := value;
        register := local_variable;

 and suffers the usual concurrency-related problems.
-The only apparent solution is to mark the subprograms that have to modify device registers as being out of SPARK (`pragma SPARK_Mode (Off);`), and supply alternative reasoning to justify the code (I haven't done this :-).
+The only apparent solution to the *gnatprove* issue (not, of course, to the underlying concurrency vulnerability) is to mark the subprograms that have to modify device registers as being out of SPARK (`pragma SPARK_Mode (Off);`), and supply alternative reasoning to justify the code (I haven't done this :-).

 ## Concurrent access